neverfap-deluxe/nfd-api/content/content_practices/EDIT--INTRO--P--observe-your-senses.md

   # A Simple Guide To Effective Meditation
   # a practical guide to
   # a-simple-guide-to-effective-meditation-guide
+  # A Simple Guide For Effective Meditation
+  # The absolute fundamentals of effective meditation
   title: "Observe Your Senses"
   description: "Observation is one of the most powerful ways we can to build our awareness and learn to regain control over our porn addiction."
   date: 2019-01-27